 Without big investment pools, it was impossible to finance large-scale projects like American settlements.
 One solution was to change the rules, which the English obligingly did once the restrictive financial rules of the Catholic Church had been pushed aside in England by the new Protestant regime.

 From the 1550s onward, individuals were allowed to create pools of wealth, but their liability was limited only to the extent of their investment; in the event of failure, the failure did not make them liable for all of the debt of the enterprise.
 Of course, this could also mean they could only profit in the same proportion, but it was the limitation of liability that was key to coaxing investors into creating investment pools big enough to finance big-time exploration and settlement.

-The English quickly established a series of such companies, chartered by the crown, to open up trade with Russia, with the eastern Mediterranean, with West Africa, and even with India.
+The English quickly established a series of such companies, chartered by the crown, to open up trade with Russia, the eastern Mediterranean, West Africa, and even with India.
 In 1606, a group of promoters in London and Plymouth obtained a charter from England’s new king, James I, and organized itself under the title of the Virginia Company.